paddyw11/paiges-books/README.md

 - 1.1 - As a user, I want to browse through different categories of books to find what interests me.

-- 1.2 - As a user, I want to see a list of offers on the homepage
+- 1.2 - As a user, I want to see a list of offers on the homepage.

 - 1.3 - As a user, I want to be able to view detailed information about a specific book, including its description, author, price and category.